ProtonVPN/android-app/README.md

 The code and datafiles in this distribution are licensed under the terms of the GPLv3 as published by the Free Software Foundation.
 See <https://www.gnu.org/licenses/> for a copy of this license.

-Copyright (c) 2019 Proton Technologies AG
+Copyright © 2020 Proton Technologies AG